Action Time for BBC1, 3 January 1995 to 2 February 1996 (73 episodes in 2 series)

 Stephen Leahy and Toby Freeman

-In one series, the star prize was an antique carriage clock, and during every episode of the series one of three or so inserts was aired of an antiques expert describing the timepiece to the viewers.
+The star prize in the second series was an antique carriage clock, and during every episode, one of three or so inserts was aired of an antiques expert describing the timepiece to the viewers.

 The title graphics for the show won an award at the Houston Worldfest - whatever that is.